 Completion of each of the following with a grade of C- or higher: one year of calculus; Mathematics 253, 274, 333, 338, and either 434 or 439; four additional courses selected from Mathematics 262 and any three- or four-credit mathematics courses numbered 300 or above (excluding 484).
 In exceptional cases, with the permission of the department, another 400-level course may be substituted for 434 or 439.

 The department recommends that students complete Mathematics 274 or 275 before the end of their sophomore year.
 Although Mathematics 262 and 352 are not specifically required, the department strongly recommends that mathematics majors complete both courses.

 Completion of each of the following with a grade of C- or better: Mathematics 160 or 165, 253, 274, 311; SC 212; one three- or four-credit course from Computer Science; three additional three- or four-credit courses selected from mathematics courses numbered 200 or above; one “Topics” course in mathematics numbered 400 or above (excluding 484).
 The department recommends that Mathematics 274 be completed before the end of the sophomore year.

 Requirements for the Honors Program in Mathematics or Mathematical Sciences

 An honors program is available for students majoring in mathematics and mathematical sciences who have a grade point average of at least 3.25 in all mathematics and statistics courses numbered 200 or higher and who complete an additional, preapproved program of independent study in the major (Mathematics 484 or Statistics 484) culminating in both a written paper and a colloquium presentation.
-Students who successfully complete the requirements and who receive recommendation of the department will graduate with “Honors in Mathematics” or with “Honors in Mathematical Sciences.”
+Students who successfully complete the requirements and who receive recommendation from the department will graduate with “Honors in Mathematics” or with “Honors in Mathematical Sciences.”

 Requirements for the Minor in Mathematics